nesrak1/AssetsTools.NET/README.md

 Console.WriteLine("gameobject's name is " + m_Name);
 ```

 The AssetTypeInstance only has one basefield, the field we opened.
-To view the data of another asset, you can use `GetExtAsset(AssetsFileInstance relativeTo, AssetTypeValueField atvf[, bool onlyGetInfo])`
+To view the data of another asset referenced by this asset, you can use `GetExtAsset(AssetsFileInstance relativeTo, AssetTypeValueField atvf[, bool onlyGetInfo])`

 ```cs
 //example for a GameObject